FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-01/02-components-props.md

 The `key` attribute helps React keep track of **dynamic children** (i.e. where child items may be added, removed, re-sorted, etc.).

-Even if you're children aren't going to change in any way, React will complain to your in the browser console if you don't add a unique `key` for each item.
+Even if your children aren't going to change in any way, React will complain to you in the browser console if you don't add a unique `key` for each item.

 Using the array index is sufficient, but other unique values can be used for keys too.